0x187/GoWeb/README.md

+# Go Web
-# Golang Make Any Shell Command as a Web API
+Make Any Shell Command as a Web API with Golang